 Please note that where donations exceed what is needed for a particular purpose, funds will be redirected to where they are needed most.

-View our Annual Reports for more information.
+View our annual reports for more information.

-Our registered charity number
+Registered charity number

 We have been a federally registered organization since 1946.
 Our Canada Revenue Agency charity registration number is 106863038RR0001.